School of Journalism and Communication Contact Information

 Honors Program

-The honors program provides high-achieving students the opportunity to develop analytic, creative, critical thinking and research skills in small-group, discussion-oriented courses.
-The program develops a small multidisciplinary community of communications scholars from all the majors within the School of Journalism and Communication.
+The honors program provides high-achieving SOJC students the opportunity to develop analytic, creative, critical thinking and research skills in small-group, discussion-oriented courses.
+The program develops a small multidisciplinary community of communications scholars from all the majors within the SOJC.

 Students take three honors courses focusing on media theory, research, or issues, which partially fulfill the context course requirement.
-In addition, students complete an original piece of scholarship or creative work in the senior year.
+In addition, students complete an original piece of scholarship or creative work in the senior year, preceded by an honors prospectus course either taken through the SOJC or through the Clark Honors College.

 The program targets SOJC students entering their junior year who have a minimum 3.50 cumulative UO GPA.
 Applications are accepted each spring for the following year’s cohort.
 Clark Honors College students are eligible to apply.
+Students who wish to complete the honors program in one year should consult the program's faculty director.
 More information is available on the school's website.

 Second Bachelor’s Degree

-Students who already have a bachelor’s degree and want to earn a second bachelor’s degree in the School of Journalism and Communication may apply for premajor status through the university’s Office of Admissions.
-Upon fulfilling the requirements for application for admission, they may apply for major status.
-Students must complete all of the school’s requirements for graduation including the school’s nonjournalism requirement and university requirements for the BA or BS.
+Students who already have a bachelor’s degree and want to earn a second bachelor’s degree in the SOJC may apply for admission into one of the SOJC's four majors through the university’s Office of Admissions.
+Students must complete all of the school’s requirements for graduation including the school’s non-major credit requirement and university requirements for the BA or BS.
 Credits, including transfer credits, earned for the first bachelor’s degree may count toward meeting the requirements as long as they conform to the transfer-credit policy outlined previously.

 Graduate